dsohk/rancher-on-azure-workshop/docs/03-DeployApps-on-RKE.md

-## Deploy Wordpress as a Stateful Application
+## Task 8: Deploy Wordpress as a Stateful Application

 In this step, we will be deploying Wordpress in the Kubernetes cluster.
 This wordpress deployment will utilize azure disk to store our mariadb data persistently.